 They did not talk seriously to him. [...]
 Because they could not understand him, all these people assumed that it was useless to talk to the old man; [...] that he would answer with his phrases (which they thought were mere phrases) about a »golden bridge«, about the impossibility of crossing the frontier with a crowd of vagabonds, and so forth.
 They had heard it all before.
 (IV.4.10)

-Kutuzov’s frazy qualify as apophthegms by dint of aphoristic verbal form, but their message is supra-verbal, as it were.
-His »phrases« are misunderstood by the Russian military chiefs, who are tired of hearing the same apophthegmatic soundbites from the old Field-Marshal.
+Kutuzov’s frazy qualify as apophthegms by dint of their aphoristic verbal form, but their message is supra-verbal, as it were.
+These »phrases« are misunderstood by the Russian military chiefs, who are tired of hearing the same apophthegmatic soundbites from the old Field-Marshal.
 But Tolstoy knows better.
 He suggests that Kutuzov’s repetitive apophthegmatism channels a meaning pertinent to the survival of the Russian nation in 1812:

 But that man, so heedless of his words, did not once during the whole time of his activity utter one word inconsistent with the single aim towards which he moved throughout the whole war.
 (IV.4.5)